GPUOpen-Tools/radeon_raytracing_analyzer/documentation/source/overview.rst

 was done by this dispatch, such as the number of rays that were cast, the traversal loop counts and the number of instance intersections.
 The size of these values relative to the size of the dispatch may give the user an indication of the efficiency of a particular dispatch.

+The **TLASes traversed** shows which TLASes were intersected by rays from this dispatch.
+Each intersected TLAS will be shown as an address.
+In the example here, just one TLAS was intersected.
+Clicking on an address will navigate to the TLAS Viewer pane and show the appropriate TLAS.
+If no TLASes were intersected, the list will be empty and represented by a "--".

 The **Shader invocations** shows the number of shaders that were executed and their type.
 This is also represented as a donut, showing the relative counts of the shader types.